AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/class-15.md

 ## Special Homework

 While you may not feel this just yet, you now have marketable and employable skills.
-And while you're are moving on to JS211 we want you to understand you can get paid for the skills you have learn up to right now.
+And while you're moving on to JS211 we want you to understand you can get paid for the skills you have learned up to now.
 You are a developer!

 Your homework assignment:

 1. Reflect upon what you've learned so far.
 Think about what you knew when you started.
 How did you feel when you started?
 How do you feel now?
-At the beginning of class we'll hold time for you to share with each other what you think and feel about what you've learned and finished with the sentiment: "I am a Freelance Web Developer"!
+At the beginning of class we'll hold time for you to share with each other what you think and feel about what you've learned and finish with the sentiment: "I am a Freelance Web Developer"!

 2. Go to your LinkedIn and change your job title to a "Freelance Web Developer".